redux-saga/redux-saga/docs/api/README.md

 #### Example

-The following code creates channel to buffer all `USER_REQUEST` actions.
-Note that even the Saga maybe blocked on the `call` effect.
+The following code creates a channel to buffer all `USER_REQUEST` actions.
+Note that even the Saga may be blocked on the `call` effect.
 All actions that come while it's blocked are automatically buffered.
 This causes the Saga to execute the API calls one at a time